-Permanent anchors extending into the till may be used for support of the permanent retaining walls or as "tie-downs" for resistance to hydraulic uplift pressures on base slabs for the lowered roadway corridor.
+Permanent anchors extending into the dense to very dense gravelly silty sand deposit or very stiff to hard silty clay and sandy silt may be used for support of the permanent retaining walls or as "tie-downs" for resistance to hydraulic uplift pressures on base slabs for the lowered roadway corridor.
 Soil anchors for retaining structures must be designed to accommodate the loads applied from lateral static and seismic earth pressures and surcharge pressures from area, line or point loads (such as train loading) and account for any sloping ground behind the retaining wall system.
-The retaining walls should be designed to provide adequate drainage behind the walls or hydrostatic pressures based on an assumed groundwater elevation of about 200.6 m should be considered.
+The retaining walls should be designed to provide adequate drainage behind the walls or hydrostatic pressures based on an assumed groundwater elevation of about 171 m should be considered.
 The ground anchors should be designed based on the Recommendations of Prestressed Rock and Soil Anchors by Post Tensioning Institute during the Detailed Design phase.

-Anchors may be sized based on the following preliminary ultimate adhesion capacities acting between the grout and soil given in Table 6 below.
+Anchors may be sized based on the following preliminary ultimate adhesion capacities acting between the grout and soil in Table 6 below.